xRizur/Ruby_Crawler/README.md

 This project was developed to assist my client in **migrating product data** from an old website to a new one.
 The crawler scrapes product information such as titles, prices, catalog numbers, stock statuses, descriptions, and images from a specified website.
 The scraped data is then saved to a CSV file, allowing for easy import into the new system.

-The website used in this example is `https://tkaninydzieciece.com.pl/`, but the crawler can be adapted to work with other websites with minimal modifications.
+The website used in this crawler is `https://tkaninydzieciece.com.pl/`.

 ## How It Works